 Greetings, and welcome to my homepage.
-I am currently a Sagan postdoctoral fellow at NASA's Jet Propulsion Laboratory and Caltech's Division of Geological and Planetary Sciences.
+Since August 2015 I am a tenure-track professor of astronomy at California State University, Northridge.
+In addition I am a research associate at NASA's Jet Propulsion Laboratory, and visitor at Caltech's Division of Geological and Planetary Sciences.

 I am also interested in icy moons and habitability.
 In addition, I have previously worked on star formation and stellar activity, both observationally.
 You can read more about my research here.

 Research InterestsAccretion disks, exoplanets, planet formation, planet migration; fluid mechanics, magnetohydrodynamics, dust dynamics; star formation, young stellar objects, stellar atmospheres; code development, supercomputing.
 Icy moons, habitability.

 - Dec 2015: Visiting Shu-ichiro Inutsuka at Nagoya University for six weeks as a JSPS fellow.

 - Nov 2015: Back in Rio for Mars Academy, take two!

 - Nov 2015: Paper accepted!
 We have a neat model to explain the mysterious thermal emission from HD 100546.
 With help from my co-authors Alex Richert (PSU), Aaron Boley (UBC), Neal Turner, Mario Flock, Satoshi Okuzumi (JPL), and Mordecai-Mark Mac Low (AMNH).

 - Nov 2015: Invited Yuk Lunch seminar at Caltech GPS.

 - Sep 2015: Invited talk at conference Protoplanetary Disk Dynamics and Planet Formation, in Tokyo, Japan.

 - Sep 2015: Talk at ExSoCal 2015 workshop at Caltech.